sdobz/pose-demo/README.md

 Let's mock them out and pass in as a function parameter rather than a urlparam

-> ReferenceError: dat is not defined
+> `ReferenceError: dat is not defined`

-Ah right there was some library embedded in html, let's see if I can pull it in
+Ah right there was some library embedded in index.html, let's see if I can pull it in. [`dat.gui@0.7.6`](https://github.com/dataarts/dat.gui) and [`statsjs@r16`](https://github.com/mrdoob/stats.js/) - can't find exact stats version so use `1.0.1`

+A cleanup function was added so it didn't add redundant overlays during hot-reload operations

+> three.module.js:49338 THREE.BufferGeometry: .addAttribute() has been renamed to .setAttribute().

+This is irritating and spamming the console and is in a transitive dependency, let's downgrade three until it goes away.
+Using the url structure `https://github.com/mrdoob/three.js/blob/r113/src/Three.Legacy.js` we can keep changing the tag `r113` to binary search until `addAttribute` no longer appears

 ## Timing